Russel88/DAtest/README.md

 analysis you can get an output with all p-values (See more [here](#how-to-run-real-data)).

-All limma models output reuslts (including p-values) from `topTable` testing all levels (minus 1) against the intercept.
+All limma models output results (including p-values) from `topTable` testing all levels (minus 1) against the intercept.
 This can be changed with `out.anova`.